-(c) Removal from office as chief judge.
-The chief judge may be removed from office by a two-thirds vote of the judges present at a duly noticed meeting.
-Any judge may appeal any order of the chief judge to the full panel of the justices of the peace.
-Any order of the chief judge can only be reversed by a two-thirds vote of the judges attending a regularly scheduled meeting.
+(c) Removal as chief judge.
+The chief judge may be removed from the position of chief by a majority vote of the judges present at a duly noticed meeting.
+Any judge may appeal any order of the chief judge to the full panel of the judges.
+Any order of the chief judge can only be reversed by majority vote of the judges attending a regularly scheduled meeting.

-(d) Compliance with other rules; delegation of duties.
-The duties prescribed in these rules shall be done in accordance with - applicable Nevada Revised Statutes, Supreme Court Rules, and established court policies.
-To facilitate the business of the court, the chief judge may delegate the duties prescribed in these rules to other judges.
+(d) To facilitate the business of the court, the chief judge may delegate the duties prescribed in these rules to other judges.

 Rule 6.6.
-Customer Service Hours.
+Customer service hours.
 All matters shall be set in the office of the clerk of the court where the case is filed.
-The office shall be open for that purpose from 7:15 a.m. to 5:45 p.m., Monday through Friday, with the following exceptions:
+The office shall be open for that purpose from 7 a.m. to 4:30 p.m., Monday through Thursday, with the following exceptions:

-(a) The court will be closed on nonjudicial days; and
+(a) The court will be closed on non-judicial days; and

-(b) The court may permanently alter the hours described in subsection (a), and the court may temporarily close customer service windows for specific periods of four hours or less, in order to train staff, reduce backlogs, or serve other purposes deemed necessary by the court.
-A closure under this subsection must be preceded by three days of conspicuous written notice in the customer service lobby.
+(b) The court may permanently alter the hours described in subsection (a), and the court may temporarily close customer service windows for specific periods of 4 hours or less, in order to train staff, reduce backlogs, or serve other purposes deemed necessary by the court.
+Closure under this subsection must be preceded by 3 days of conspicuous posted notice in the customer service lobby.